Tree climbing is an outside activity for kids that has many benefits for the developing child.

 The First Tree Your Child Climbs

 The first tree my daughter was able to climb was a small Japanese Maple Tree that was in our front yard at the time.
 She would stand at the bottom of it, arms reaching upward, and cry out in frustration until the day she finally figured out how to climb up into it.

 Whenever she would ask for my help I would calmly say, “If you can’t get up there yourself you’re not ready to climb it yet.”
-I could see in her movements (I have a BS in Kinesiology–the art and science of human movement) that she was not ready, and if I helped her I would be hindering her from learning how to do it on her own.
+I could see in her movements (I have a BS in Kinesiology) that she was not ready, and if I helped her I would be hindering her from learning how to do it on her own.

 Finally, the day came that she figured out how to climb into the tree and get up the first section with only minimal guidance from me.
 I stayed close and offered my support as needed until it became visible that she was gaining comfort and confidence in the tree moving around.